arnaudfnr/Dashboard-App/django-backend/README.md

 Django Backend API
 ====================

-This API is the backend side of a silmple dashboarding app.
+This API is the backend side of a simple dashboarding app.

 Endpoints
 ------------